 THE FEAST: A chance to put it all together and celebrate what we have learned and done.
 Hang the hall with decorative shields, sing new songs, ask riddles, dance, eat and drink - a great culmination for visits of more than one day.

 Half-day sessions are also available, if you want to split the day with another local school.

 Thorolf the Viking

-Thorolf is portrayed by Viking expert Thor Ewing, who has many years’ experience working with children in schools across the England, Scotland and Wales.
-Thor has made a lifelong study of Viking, Anglo-Saxon, Celtic and Medieval culture, and has written books and articles on Viking life and culture; he is an award-winning translator of Viking poetry.
+Thorolf is portrayed by Viking expert Thor Ewing, who has many years’ experience working with children in schools across the country.
+Thor has made a lifelong study of Viking, Anglo-Saxon and Medieval culture, and has written books and articles on Viking life and culture; he is an award-winning translator of Viking poetry.
 His costume performances bring to life 1000 years of history from the Anglo-Saxons through Vikings, Normans, and the Middle Ages up to Tudor times and beyond.